[This article was first published on 17th March 2020, but is being updated regularly. Last update: 1st June 2020]

 Caribbean: Offices of the Caribbean Examinations Council (CXC) are closed so certificates and transcripts cannot currently be printed.
 Exams scheduled for May and June have been postponed until July and the format will be modified.

 Chile: Schools and universities are currently closed.
 No announcements have been made regarding exams as these take place later in the year.

-USA: The College Board has cancelled the SAT and SAT subject tests scheduled for 2nd May.
-An at-home testing option is being developed for the Advanced Placement (AP).
+USA: The College Board has cancelled the SAT and SAT subject tests scheduled for 2nd May and 6th June.
 The ACT due to take place on April 4th has been rearranged for 13th June.
 AP exams were taken online between May 11th and May 22nd and make up exams are arranged for June 1st to June 5th.

 International Baccalaureate: Exams due to take place in May 2020 have been cancelled.

 OxfordAQA: all exams for International GCSE, AS and A level qualifications in May and June have been cancelled.

 Pearson: all International GCSE, AS or A level exams globally, due to be held in May and June, have been cancelled.